 Neuropathy causes tingling or numbness, especially in the hands and feet.
 It affects about one to two percent of Americans and is caused by damage to single or multiple nerves.
 There are different types, but peripheral neuropathy is the most common in those with cancer.

-Peripheral neuropathy may develop at any phase of the cancer journey, even sometimes after treatment is finished.
-Knowing what some of the causes are and being able to describe your symptoms to your health care team can help you manage neuropathy.
 Symptoms are often ignored by both patients and health care professionals.
 If you have symptoms of neuropathy, it is important to discuss this with your health care team as soon as possible

 Symptoms of Neuropathy

 Peripheral neuropathy can affect the nerves that tell you the position of your hands or feet that let you sense hot or cold or that senses pain.
 You can experience a tingling or numbness in certain areas of the body, commonly the hands and feet.
 These sensations can range from mild to painful and are almost always greatest at night.

 Common signs and symptoms include:

 - Numbness or tingling, especially of the hands or feet.